neurodivergence/neurodivergence/README.md

 # README

 byf:
-- dni fakeclaimers, anti-recovery, delulus (calls urself psychotic/bipolar for funny i hate u gusys), u demonise cluster b disorders, basic dni criteria
+- dni fakeclaimers, anti-recovery, calls urself psychotic/bipolar for funny i hate u gusys, u demonise cluster b disorders, basic dni criteria
 - just a quick note before we chat: i can be a bit sensitive about first impressions, so try not to be too weird right off the bat. i'm weird n hypersexual myself, but there’s a limit to how much I can handle all at once. i get uncomfortable easily, but once we’ve spent some time talking, i'll definitely ease up n we can talk about pretty much anything (including nsfw or insensitive topics).

 thin ice: